ansible/community-docs/unit_tests_quick_start_guide.rst

 Prepare local environment
 =========================

 Before starting on the unit tests themselves, in order to run them locally, you will need to prepare your environment.

-To learn how to prepare your environment quickly, refer to the `Quick-start development guide <https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst#prepare-your-environment>`_.
+To learn how to do it quickly, refer to the `Quick-start development guide <https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst#prepare-your-environment>`_.

 .. _Determine-if-unit-tests-exists: